 1. The use of TPWKIT’s to install the Tow-Pro Elite.

-2. For vehicles for which a TPWKIT is not available, the second method and reinforce again the need to fit the diode on the vehicle brake wire between the vehicle and the junction of the wires to the Tow-Pro Elite and the trailer socket, to protect the vehicle
+2. For vehicles for which a TPWKIT is not available, the second method and reinforce again the need to fit the device on the vehicle brake wire between the vehicle and the junction of the wires to the Tow-Pro Elite and the trailer socket, to protect the vehicle